gilgoldman/Fizzbuzzes/README.md

 By Gil Goldman

 If I can't write a decent fizzbuzz in a language, do I really know it?
-This repo will hold at least a fizzbuzz in every langauge I claim to know
+This repo will hold at least a fizzbuzz in every langauge I claim to know.

+Most of these will not be compiled executables to make it easier to examine.
+Also, while it is possible to write better FizzBuzzes in most cases (Such as in the Python FizzBuzz, which can be written in a single line), I opted for clarity whenever relevant and performance was not impacted.

 Python FizzBuzz done